LUAstro/LUAstro-website/README.md

 `<!-- Imports a fun Easter Egg code-->` <br>
 `<script src="/scripts/Easter_Egg.js"></script>` <br>

 These two scripts are necessary for each page (yep, the Easter Egg code is *definitely* necessary, trust me).
-For pages like the search page, history page, and astrophotgraphy page, the other relevant scripts are also necessary.
+For pages like the search page, history page, and astrophotography page, the other relevant scripts are also necessary.
 If the lightbox code is required (to magnify images like on the astrophotography or history pages), this following `<div class="lightbox"> ... </div>` code **MUST ALSO BE INCLUDED**:

 `<div id="lightbox" class="lightbox">` <br>
 `    <div class="lightbox-content">` <br>